triton-inference-server/server/docs/examples/stable_diffusion/README.md

 # Replace yy.mm with year and month of release.
 Eg. 22.08
 docker run --gpus=all -it --shm-size=256m --rm -p8000:8000 -p8001:8001 -p8002:8002 -v ${PWD}:/workspace/ -v ${PWD}/model_repository:/models nvcr.io/nvidia/tritonserver:yy.mm-py3 bash
 ```
-* Next, install all the dependencies required by the models running in the python backend.
+* Next, install all the dependencies required by the models running in the python backend and login with your [huggingface token](https://huggingface.co/settings/tokens)(Account on [HuggingFace](https://huggingface.co/) is required).

 ```
 # PyTorch & Transformers Lib
-pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116 pip install transformers ftfy scipy pip install transformers[onnxruntime]
+pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116 pip install transformers ftfy scipy pip install transformers[onnxruntime] huggingface-cli login
 ```

 As of the creation of this example, there are some unmerged optimizations for the diffusers repository, which are being used to accelerate the UNet Model.
 If you DO NOT wish to use the optimizations: